-Several cases are now known in which Google simply creates an account with all of the data contained therein without prior notice, e.g. eMails, calendars, etc. locked or deleted - the people concerned simply had no access to them overnight and no way to download their data.
-Add to that the numerous cases where services are simply discontinued - from the feed reader to Google Plus.
+Several cases are now known in which Google simply creates an account with all of the data contained therein without prior notice, e.g. eMails, calendar, etc. has been blocked or deleted - the people concerned simply had no access from one day to the next and no possibility of downloading their data.
+There are also numerous cases in which services are simply discontinued - from feed readers to Google Plus.

 Since I know of some companies that they are doing their project management or their communication via Facebook or Google, the constant fear of data loss hovers over the company like a sword of Damocles.
 And that data loss is everything, but not time-saving, certainly one or the other can sing a song.
 Blogging on a self-hosted page can save a lot of time this way.

 Use the blog as a time saving archive

 And even more: One finds the information even after years again.
 For example through the search engines.
 If you are looking for something, you probably first go to Google.
 And how often do you find entries from Facebook pages or profiles?
 But rather rare.
 Blogs, on the other hand, often appear pretty far in the search results.
 I was already being interviewed on posts that I had written years ago - they just googled me.